Misantla: History

-The region was originally populated by people of the Tajin or Totonaca culture.
+The region was originally populated by people of the Totonac culture, but in the late 1100s it was invaded by Chichimecs led by Mizantecuhtli/Mazatzintecuhtli, ruler of Huejotla.
+This was presumably the reason why there was a Nahua minority in the area in the sixteenth century.
+In 1486 it was conquered by Axayacatl and/or Nezahualpilli, and became the center of a strategic province of the Aztec Empire.
+Misantla paid tribute in liquidambar, which the people of Misantla carried to Tenochtitlan.
+The ruler of Misantla in 1519 was named Macuilcuauhhuitzli.

+The people of sixteenth-century Misantla cultivated maize, beans, squash, beans, fruit, and cotton.
+Fish and fowl were also significant.
+There was evidently a large market here.
+Wild animals were bought and sold, including parrots, jaguars, monkeys, deer and turkeys.

 The Chiconquiaco Codex that records in 1542 the settlement was founded to concentrate and evangelize the natives.
 On August 25, 1544, the tax that Misantla had to pay in the town of Xalapa was fixed.
 On January 20, 1564, the day of San Sebastián, the population of San Juan Misantla moved, by decision of the Franciscans who evangelized the region, from the old place to the new one, at the junction of the Palchán and Misantla rivers.
 Two of the first Catholic evangelists in the region were Toribio de Benavente Motolinia and Fray Buenaventura de Fuenlabrada, who lived in the town of Chapultepec.
 The new foundation was called Santa María de la Asunción Misantla, although the first church built was dedicated to San Sebastián, being destroyed by a fire in 1565.
+The population of the region declined significantly in the early colonial period.

 Totonacs in the Misantla area as leading growers of high-quality vanilla pods dates from the eighteenth century.

 The body of Baruch Pérez León, commander of the municipal police department, was found near the Martínez de la Torre garbage dump on January 29, 2021.
 Pérez León had been reported missing the night before, and there were indications he had been tortured before he was shot.
 Police commanders in San Juan Evangelista and Huatusco had been assassinated in February 2019 and May 2020, respectively.